Fall 2022 Final Exam

 Problem 6.3

 BruinCard has now taken away our access to both apps and small_apps, and has instead given us access to an even smaller sample of apps called mini_apps.
-In mini_apps, we know the following information: - All incomes and ages are positive numbers. - There is a positive linear association between incomes and ages.
+In mini_apps, we know the following information:

 We use the data in mini_apps to find the regression line that will allow us to predict the income of an applicant given their age.
 Just to test the limits of this regression line, we use it to predict the income of an applicant who is -2 years old, even though it doesn’t make sense for a person to have a negative age.